-If they are available and a bird requires transport to the Portland Audubon Wildlife Care Center then the volunteers suggest they receive a gas mileage compensation and a small donation to the Care Center for the care of the bird at the time of pick up.
+If he is available and a bird requires transport to the Portland Audubon Wildlife Care Center then you will be asked to donate a gas mileage compensation and a small donation to the Care Center for the care of the bird at the time of pick up.

 3. There is 24 Hr. animal hospital called DoveLewis in downtown Portland that will take the bird overnight if the Portland Audubon Wildlife is closed.

 1945 NW Pettygrove, Portland, OR 503-228-7281